johnyob/omniml/tex/response.md

-In summary, we would say that this idea of mixing qualified types with global choice variables is a reasonable implementation device for some of the features we consider[^1] (not all of them), and we though about it, but that it is unclear how to specify its behavior via declarative constraint semantics or declarative typing rules (without using our unicity conditions).
+In summary, we would say that this idea of mixing qualified types with global choice variables is a reasonable implementation device for some of the features we consider, but it does not suffice for all of them.
+It is also unclear how to specify its desired behavior via declarative constraint semantics or declarative typing rules, without using our unicity conditions.

 This illustrates a tension that we have in presenting our work.
-We don't think that starting with polytypes (or GADTs!) to expose the idea is reasonable, as they are fairly complex.
-We tried to show the simplest possible case of tuples first, but that is then too simple and row variables provide an acceptable solution.
+We don't think that starting with polytypes (or GADTs) to expose the idea is reasonable, as they are fairly complex.
+We tried to show the simplest possible case of tuples first, but that is then too simple and monomorphic row variables provide an acceptable solution.
 For now we are planning to stick to monomorphic records as our driving vehicle, but better highlight that we are really looking for a general solution, rather than support for this particular language feature.

-[^1] Infact, we use weak 'choice' variables (filled with shapes) as a mechanism to implement suspended constraints (in particular, backpropagation).